Weekly Meter

 Shenandoah, Warren, Clarke, Fauquier, Frederick Counties, Winchester City, and West Virginia.

-Contract activity for May 4 - 10, 2025, in the Virginia Countryside and West Virginia Panhandle area was up 1.4% compared to the same seven-day period last year.
+Contract activity for July 13 - 19, 2025, in the Virginia Countryside and West Virginia Panhandle area was down 3.2% compared to the same seven-day period last year.

 Key Takeaways